marksmccann/froyo/docs/api/component.md

 -   type: `object`

 A user-defined object for storing references to DOM elements.
+Only valid instances of DOM nodes and lists (e.g. `Element`, `NodeList`, `TextNode`, `HTMLCollection`, etc.) can be applied to this property.
+Node lists are automatically converted to an traditionally `Array`.
+View ["Selecting Elements"](../fundamentals/dom-management.md#selecting-elements) to learn more.

 :::tip